 The biggest concern with a thyroid nodule is whether it is cancerous or benign.

 Most thyroid nodules (more than 95%) are not cancerous.

-However, a thyroid cancer may rarely be present in a thyroid nodule.
+However, a thyroid cancer may rarely be present.

 Factors that increase the likelihood of thyroid cancer are: